RascalSoftware/RAT/docs/source/chapter2.rst

 The Problem Definition Input Class ..................................
-In the previous chapter, we saw an example of how we set up and run an analysis using the RAT toolbox.
+In the previous section, we saw an example of how we set up and run an analysis using the RAT toolbox.
 Every call to the toolbox has two parts: the **problem definition** class, where we define the model, add the data and define our contrasts, and the **controls class** where we tell the toolbox what type of analysis we would like to do.
 The reason for splitting things up in this way is that once our model is defined, we can interact with it in various ways without needing to modify the model.
-So, we can experiment with our data, trying out different types of analysis (more of that in chapter 4), and explore the landscape of solutions by simply modifying the *controls* class, leaving the *problem* class alone.
+So, we can experiment with our data, trying out different types of analysis, and explore the landscape of solutions by simply modifying the *controls* class, leaving the *problem* class alone.

 As well as having two inputs, RAT always provides two outputs, so the call to the toolbox is always of this form:-